Triangle

 Contact time and study hours

-Each module in semester one will have three contact hours per week, made up of a mixture of lectures, tutorials and lab classes.
-For each contact hour, we expect you to spend an additional three hours of self-study, reading, completing homework, assignments and studying for exams.
+Each module in semester one will have on average three contact hours per week, made up of a mixture of lectures, tutorials and lab classes.
+For each contact hour, we expect an additional three hours of self-study, reading, completing homework, assignments and studying for exams.

 Each module in semester two will have two contact hours per week, and we expect you to spend slightly more time in self-study as you start to work on your dissertation.
 During June, July and August, you will work on your dissertation, supported by a minimum of three one-to-one supervision meetings with your supervisor.